Chandraprakash-Darji/js-recap/Readme.md

 // Book is Just a normal function not and method

 // Call Method
-book.call(eurowing, 543, 'Rega'); // Here we are settings that `this` keyword should point to eurowing
+book.call(eurowing, 543, 'Chandraprakash'); // Here we are settings that `this` keyword should point to eurowing

 book.call(luthansa, 654, 'ChandrPrakash');
 ```